English rib stitch

 - it wasn't necessarily "born" in England

-- but that's where it became iconic and recognizable
+- but it's where it became iconic and recognizable

 | Stitch | Structure | Effect |